 In September 2022, we are relaunching our Minster Leaders of Education (MLE) designation, offering the opportunity to recognise, invest in, develop and retain your most knowledgeable and skilled staff.
 Further details can be found on page 6.

 We believe that we are stronger working with and learning from others and therefore welcome the opportunity to work with any school.
 If you would like to discuss membership of the MLA or have any suggestions for other activities, we would be delighted to hear from you.

 Overview of Activity

-The MLA will provide a range of activity, including:
+The MLA provides a range of activities, including: